w3c/aria-practices/live-regions.md

 The `aria-relevant` attribute can be used to inform assistive technologies about which kinds of changes are relevant to inform users about.
 It takes a list of keywords, with the following meanings:

-* `additions`: Element node additions
+* `additions`: Element nodes are added to the accessibility tree within the live region.
-* `text`: Text or text alternative additions
+* `text`: Text content or a text alternative is added to any descendant in the accessibility tree of the live region.
-* `removals`: Text content, text alternative, or element node removals
+* `removals`: Text content, a text alternative, or an element node within the live region is removed from the accessibility tree.
 * `all`: Synonym to `additions removals text`

 If `aria-relevant` is not specified, then the value of the closest ancestor element with an `aria-relevant` attribute is used.
 Specifying the `aria-relevant` attribute on an element overrides any value specified on an ancestor element.
 If there is no ancestor element with an `aria-relevant` attribute, the default value `additions text` is used.